StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 09/07/2020 - Esrin - Added Force Pool toggle to character sheet configuration.
+- 09/07/2020 - Esrin - Fixed bug with Initiative Rolls caused by core changes in FVTT 0.6.5.
+This removes backwards compatibility with previous versions.
 - 08/07/2020 - Cstadther - Enhancement #65, added hyperdrive and consumables to vehicle sheet.
 - 08/07/2020 - Cstadther - Enhancement, updated padding on tooltips, and added rendering of dice images in tooltips.
 - 08/07/2020 - Cstadther - Bug Fix, issue with combined talents not displaying item sheet when clicked on.
 - 08/07/2020 - Cstadther - Bug Fix, issue with importer where connectors were incorrectly populated to due a variation in import data.
 - 08/07/2020 - ezeri - Bug Fix, Character sheet configuration was not defaulting correctly, blocking character sheet drawing.
 - 07/07/2020 - Cstadther - Enhancement #121, added character sheet configuration settings, morality/obligation/conflict/duty display can be toggled. (added through new actor-ffg-options module)
 - 07/07/2020 - Cstadther - Enhancement #119, added equipped function for weapons.
 - 07/07/2020 - Cstadther - Minor bug fix, where isForceTalent attribute is converted to string when should be boolean.
 - 06/07/2020 - Cstadther - Combined Talents and Specialization Talents, added dialog to display talent calc source and ability to remove talents from owned items.